glkdrlgkrlzflnjkgh/ForgeBuild/README.md

 # Why?

 to put it simply.
-CMake was not the nicest... to my neurodiverse brain and yes.
-Now I have finally created ForgeBuild...
+CMake was not the nicest... to my neurodiverse brain (it was frustrating and actually, quite verbose...) and yes. that's why I made ForgeBuild.